emma-sax4/emmasax4.info/.github/contributing.md

 ## Contribution Process

 1. Fork this repository: https://github.com/emma-sax4/emma-sax4.github.io/fork.
-2. Triple check you're currently on the `release` branch.
+2. Triple check you're currently on the `source` branch.
 3. Make your changes on a feature branch:

   | With GitHub UI | On your computer with Git |